Glossary (aka RPCV Lingo)

 Pre-ServicePeriod of time before taking the Peace Corps oath; this typically includes staging and training

-Readjustment AllowanceFinancial amount allocated to the Peace Corps Volunteer at Close of Service to assist with readjusting to life after Peace Corps
+Readjustment AllowanceFinancial amount allocated to the Peace Corps Volunteer at Close of Service to assist with readjusting to life after Peace Corps, this is usually based on a designated amount per month for each month of service

-ResignationDecision made by the Peace Corps Trainee or Peace Corps Volunteer to leave Peace Corps service before the full (2 year) service is completed
+ResignationDecision made by the Peace Corps Trainee or Peace Corps Volunteer to leave Peace Corps service before the full term (2 year) of service is completed

 Returned Peace Corps VolunteerSomeone who was a Peace Corps Volunteer and reached a Close of Service status; and once a RPCV, forever the RPCV!

-StagingPeriod of time before Peace Corps Training begins to address some preliminary or administrative needs before arrival in the host country
+StagingPeriod of time just before Peace Corps Training begins to address some preliminary, medical, and/or administrative needs; typically before arrival in the host country

-Swearing InProcess or ceremony of taking the Peace Corps Oath to become a Peace Corps Volunteer
+Swearing InProcess and ceremony of the Peace Corps Trainee in taking the Peace Corps Oath to become a Peace Corps Volunteer

-The Three GoalsThe overarching mission of the Peace Corps based on three goals/principles (not verbatim):
+The Three GoalsThe overarching mission of the Peace Corps based on three goals/principles:

-Second Goal: to help promote a better understanding of Americans to host country nationals
+Second Goal: To help promote a better understanding of Americans on the part of the peoples served

-Third Goal: to help promote a better understanding of the host country and host country nationals to Americans
+Third Goal: To help promote a better understanding of other peoples on the part of Americans.

 Any More Terms or Acronyms?

 Help us expand this Glossary of RPCV terms and acronyms.
-We did decide not to list groups to keep the list manageable.
-And if you know of any additions or corrections, definitely let us know.
+We decided not to list groups to keep the list manageable.
+If you know of any additions or corrections, definitely let us know.

 Skip to content